College football bowl schedule: New Year's Day games previewed, how to watch | NCAA.com

-It's New Year's Day, so it's a busy day for the college football bowl schedule.
+It's New Year's Day, so it's going to be a busy day for the college football bowl schedule.

 There are five games on Tuesday, Jan.
 1, 2019, including the Fiesta Bowl, Rose Bowl and Sugar Bowl as part of the New Year's Six games.
 The LSU-UCF Fiesta Bowl is at 1 p.m.
 ET.
 Action starts with the Outback Bowl at 12 p.m.